|Kill Place||Sidcup, Kent|

 Prosecutor, Brian Altman described Bishop as a person who "carries knives like others carry pens in their pockets"

 Thursday 5th March 2009, Bishop was sentenced to life in prison with a recommendation he serve a minimum 20 years, he was also given three other life sentences for wounding Knox's friends in the attack.
+Judge Mr Justice Bean said" Your lack of regret, let alone remorse was truly chilling".

 The Knox family has since set up The Rob Knox Foundation to help young people get into acting,